-I don't really want to use the term engagement shoot as these guys have been engaged for a year and are getting married in a few weeks so...I'd say this shoot was more of a celebration of their love and also a chance for them to let their hair down and get them used to me shoving a camera in their face.
+I don't really want to use the term engagement shoot as these guys have been engaged for a year and are getting married in a few weeks so...I'd say this shoot was more of a celebration of their love for each other and also a chance for them to let their hair down and get them used to me shoving a camera in their face.
 We chose Crantock Beach as this is where Stephen works as a lifeguard, Hannah also lifeguarded before setting up Gwenna Tearooms in Porth (which you should also check out by the way) so the location was important to both of them.
 We lucked into the most amazing sunset on the only dry day of the week!!
-And, after both of them saying how nervous they were within minutes those nerves had gone and it was pretty much like I wasn't even there, they both smashed it, we got some epic images and I really can't wait to shoot their wedding next month.
+And, after both of them saying how nervous they were within minutes those nerves had gone and it was pretty much like I wasn't even there, they both smashed it, we got some epic images and I really can't wait to shoot their wedding next month xXx

 I've spent a lot of time shooting for Dick Pearce in the water, more for fun than anything else.
 They say things come full circle but there's something unique and fun about bellyboarding and the history that I think everyone can enjoy, maybe it's because your expectations are lowered but it really is fun and addictive, ask anyone.
 Jamie's done a great job of resurrecting a true iconic brand...check them out here .